achte-2022/Automated-Birthday-Wisher/README.md

 ## Description

 An Automated Birthday Wisher that sends Birthday wishes automatically using Python with the help of SMTP.
+This code is hosted on [pythonanywhere](https://www.pythonanywhere.com)

 ## Requirements